TerZer/RegionAccess/README.md

 # RegionAccess

-RegionAccess is a unique WorldGuard addon, where instead of just creating a basic flag like some plugins do- it aims to go the extra mile in usability and customisation.
+RegionAccess is a unique WorldGuard addon, instead of just a basic flag like some plugins have, RegionAccess aims to go the extra mile in usability and customisation.

-Spigot Page: <INSERT SPIGOT PAGE HERE>
+Spigot Page: Will go here \
 Wiki: https://github.com/ItsAdrift/RegionAccess/wiki \
 Commands/Permissions: https://github.com/ItsAdrift/RegionAccess/wiki/Commands-and-Permissions